StanSm789/GithubExplorer/backendSimulation/kubernetes_instruction.md

 Please note that there might be a small delay before the application starts functioning properly when accessing the URL.

-### Access the Webapp using Minikube Service
+### Access the Backend using Minikube Service

-If you can't access the NodePort service webapp with Minikube IP: NodePort, execute the following command:
+If you can't access the NodePort service backend with Minikube IP: NodePort, execute the following command:

 ```
-minikube service webapp-service
+minikube service backend-service
 ```

 ### Stop the Cluster